modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 ```

 - supports vue components and has "magical" import for them
-- no support for generic javascript or passing properties to components
+- no support for generic JavaScript or passing properties to components

 ### React